tommyrharper/algorand-midterm/README.md

 To improve the Byzantine Agreement algorithm's speed, Algorand uses cryptographic sortition to choose a small subset of the users to become verifiers.
 In this case, for each block a new set of verifiers is randomly selected, aiming to avoid concentration of power.

 They use cryptographic function to automatically determine, from the previous block Br-1, a leader, in charge of proposing the new block and the verifier set.
-Nevertheless, information regarding the previous block is not enough to ensure security, as it is in the past and, therefore, anyone can know the last non-influenciable quantity Qr−1 contained in Br−1 must be known too.
+Nevertheless, information regarding the previous block is not enough to ensure security, as it is in the past and, therefore, anyone can know the last non-influenciable quantity Qr−1 contained in Br−1.

 The algorithm works as follows: